james-jw/xq-promise/README.md

 A common use case for ``done`` is logging.

 ##### always
-Operates the same as ``done`` except it is also called on the promises failure, not just success.
+Operates the same as ``done``, except it also is called on the promise's failure, not only success.

 ##### fail
 Called if the action fails.

 A failure occurs if any deferred work or callback function throws an exception.

 If this callback returns a value, or the empty sequence.
-The the failure will disappear as though no error occurred, with the replaced value returned from the failure callback being used in the result.
+The failure will disappear as though no error occurred, with the replaced value returned from the failure callback being used in the result.
 This is similar to how ``then`` works.

 If the failure cannot be mitigated.
 Throwing an exception within the callback using ``fn:error`` will cause the enitre fork and query to cease.